ReaxDev/attribute_queryable_encrypted/readme.md

 You'll need to create an appropriately-named prefix digest column on your own.

+AttributeQueryableEncrypted is automatically included into ActiveRecord::Base when the gem is installed.
+To use, just specify the columns you want:

+      class HiddenValue < ActiveRecord::Base
+        attr_encrypted :data, :key => { |record| SiteKey + record.salt }
+        attribute_queryable_encrypted :data, :length => "35%", :suffix => "queryable"
+      end

+Your :data accessor (provided here by attr_encrypted) should exist prior to defining the queryable accessor.

 Options:
 --------
 * :length     - an integer value length, or percentage expressed as a string ("72%").
 Default is "50%".
 * :prefix     - prefix name for the storage accessor.
 Default is "prefix"
 * :suffix     - suffix name for the storage accessor.
-Defuault is "suffix"
+Defuault is "digest"
 * :encode     - Base64 encode the digest hash, suitable for database persistence.
 Default is false.
 * :stretches  - an integer number of iterations through the digest algorithm.
 More will reduce the ease of a precomputed attack.
 Default is 3.
 * :key        - an optional key to salt the digest algorithm.
 Default is nil.